bcgov/LMO_tableau_R_code/README.md

 7. Create sub-directories raw_data and processed_data.

-8. Get following files from 4CastViewer and put in folder raw_data.
+8. Get following files from 4CastViewer and place in raw_data.

-    -   Raw Emp single variables.csv (occBC4dei211JTT)
+    -   Raw Emp single variables.csv (occBC4dei211JTT) Select All occupations, All industries, All Characteristics (only Employment), All areas (8 areas selected), and CSV: Single Variables.

-    -   Raw JO single variables.csv (occBCjoi4d211JTT)
+    -   Raw JO single variables.csv (occBCjoi4d211JTT).
+Select All occupations, All industries, All Characteristics (5 variables), All areas (8 areas selected) and CSV: Single Variables.

-    -   Raw DS single variables.csv (occBC4dsd211JTT)
+    -   Raw DS single variables.csv (occBC4dsd211JTT).
+Select All occupations, All industries, All Characteristics, All areas (5 areas) and CSV: Single Variables.

-9.  ask Feng or Nicole for current versions of the following files, place in "raw_data"
+9.  ask Feng or Nicole for current versions of the following files, place in raw_data.

-    -   "2021 Wages"
+    -   "20xx Wages"
     -   "lmo64_characteristics"
     -   "NOC Mapping"
     -   "Occupation Characteristics..."